ng-log/ng-log/README.rst

 ng-log is a C++14 library that implements application-level logging.
 The library provides logging APIs based on C++-style streams and various helper macros.

+ng-log is a community maintained successor to Google's glog that is unrelated to Google or its employees.
+For a Google maintained logging library please refer to abseil-cpp.

 Getting Started
 ---------------